GabsEdits/gxbs.dev/content/blog/index.md

 ---

-I also have a [RSS feed](/atom.xml) if you prefer to follow my blog that way.
+I also have a [RSS feed](/atom.xml) if you prefer to follow my blog that way or want to subscribe to it.

 <script setup lang="ts">
 import ArticleList from '../.vitepress/theme/ArticleList.vue'